 - understand usage of your mobile app through event tracking

-- see whether a one-day promotion is driving traffic to your site or app, and which pages these visitors are viewing
+- see whether a one-day promotion is driving traffic to your site or app, and which pages these users are viewing

 - monitor the immediate effects on traffic from a blog/social network post or tweet